-- (a) protection of the public and consideration of the purposes of the Act; - (b) deterring other Electrical Workers from similar offending; - (c) setting and enforcing a high standard of conduct for the industry; - (d) penalising wrongdoing; and - (e) rehabilitation (where appropriate).
-13 - [27] Overall, the Board should assess the conduct against the range of penalty options available in section 318 of the Act, reserving the maximum penalty for the worst cases and applying the least restrictive penalty available for the particular offending.
-In all, the Board should be looking to impose a fair, reasonable, and proportionate penalty that is consistent with other penalties imposed by the Board for comparable offending. - [28] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to it considering any aggravating and/or mitigating factors present. - [29] In this matter, the offending was inadvertent and, according to the Respondent, a one-off in that, at the time, he was office-based and not carrying out prescribed electrical work.
-On that basis, the Board adopted a starting point of a fine of \$500.
-It took into account the Respondent's cooperation and acceptance or responsibility and reduced the fine to \$250.
+- (a) protection of the public and consideration of the purposes of the Act; - (b) deterring other Electrical Workers from similar offending; - (c) setting and enforcing a high standard of conduct for the industry; - (d) penalising wrongdoing; and - (e) rehabilitation (where appropriate). - [23] Overall, the Board should assess the conduct against the range of penalty options available in section 318 of the Act, reserving the maximum penalty for the worst cases and applying the least restrictive penalty available for the particular offending.
+In all, the Board should be looking to impose a fair, reasonable, and proportionate penalty that is consistent with other penalties imposed by the Board for comparable offending. - [24] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to it considering any aggravating and/or mitigating factors present. - [25] The Board decided that a fine was the appropriate penalty, and it adopted a starting point of \$2,000.
+The starting point reflected the Board's view that whilst the finding was contrary to an enactment, the conduct was at the upper end of the scale and was serious.
+The matter was dealt with by way of an Agreed Statement of Facts, and the Respondent accepted that he had committed the disciplinary offences.
+He also provided submissions, which were taken into consideration.
+The Board decided that, overall, a 50% reduction in the fine was warranted.
+It is reduced to \$1,000.